Weißes Lamm Hallstatt Review: A Practical Stay for a One-Night Visit

 Why We Booked It

-We booked this the same way we book most places—scrolling through Booking.com.
+We booked this the same way we book most places—scrolling through Booking.com’s mobile app

-There were definitely more “hotel-like” options in Hallstatt, but they came at a noticeably higher price.
+There were a couple of “hotel-like” options in Hallstatt, but they were noticeably more expensive.

-We filter for high cleanliness ratings (usually 8+), then go through photos and recent reviews before deciding.
+Filter for high cleanliness (8+), then check photos and recent reviews.

 This one just checked enough boxes.